This Index Is Not an Example

 - We Hardly Knew Ye — The trope refers to a character who is killed off or otherwise removed from the continuity of a series before the audience can get to know them properly.
 The trope namer is the old Irish folk song Johnny I Hardly Knew Ye, which is about a soldier who returns home alive, but so maimed and disfigured that he is virtually unrecognisable.

-- Whale Egg — The trope namer is an incident from The Simpsons where Ralph Wiggum mistaken a large, white isolation tank for said "whale egg;" it didn't involve an actual egg from an animal that doesn't reproduce that way.
+- Whale Egg — The trope namer is an incident from The Simpsons where Ralph Wiggum mistakes a large white isolation tank for said "whale egg"; it didn't involve an actual whale egg or any other egg from an animal that doesn't reproduce that way.

-- Xenafication — Xena never had Xenafication, because she is already Xena.
-Trope is about other characters becoming more like Xena.
+- Xenafication — Xena was an Action Girl from the get-go.
+The Trope is about other characters becoming more like Xena.

-- X Makes Anything Cool — Bender was referring to the word "extortion" (a normal word that's naturally spelled with an "x"), not to a title or phrase with "X" gratuitously added for Rule of Cool.
+- "X" Makes Anything Cool — Bender from Futurama was referring to the word "extortion" (a normal word that's naturally spelled with an "x"), not to a title or phrase with "X" gratuitously added for Rule of Cool.

 Tropes that were renamed